Astronomy is a fascinating topic, it deals with everything in the known universe!

 dive even deeper into the wonders of the universe.

-Home Activities from The Delta College Planetarium
+Home & Classroom Activities from The Delta College Planetarium

 This guide features summer camps, websites, competitions, apps, and career resources for students in elementary school to high school.
 Includes STEM activities specifically for girls and young women.
 Compiled by the Masters in Data Science program.